SunnyUmrewal/Snake-game/README.md

 TECH STACK:

 HTML – Structure of the game
-CSS – Styling and grid layout
+,CSS – Styling and grid layout
-JavaScript (Modular) – Game logic
+,JavaScript (Modular) – Game logic

 HOW TO RUN:
 1. Clone or download the repository